 The following methods and assumptions were used to estimate the fair value of each class of financial instruments for which it is practicable to estimate that value.

 Current Assets and Liabilities

-For those current assets and liabilities that are considered financial instruments (cash and cash equivalents, accounts receivable/payable, accrued liabilities), the carrying amounts approximate fair value because of the short maturity of those instruments.
+The amounts reported on the balance sheet for cash and cash equivalents, trade receivables/payables and accrued liabilities, approximate their fair values because of the short maturity of these instruments.